Taking a food tour is a great way to experience NYC’s thriving Greenwich Village with good food and interesting stories.

 Faicco’s Deli is located at 260 Bleecker Street, New York, NY 10014, United States.

-Our first primos were at Pagani, a charming restaurant on Bleeker Street just steps away from Faicco’s.
+Our first primos were at Pagani, a charming restaurant formerly located on Bleeker Street just steps away from Faicco’s.
 Upon entering, I noticed musical elements like an accordion in the rafters.
 It turns out that the restaurant was a music store back in the early 1900s.
-Fast forward a hundred years, and Mark Barrett is the executive chef at Pagani.
-Chef Barrett was a sous chef at Babbo years ago, and he now runs Pagani where he makes all of the pasta from scratch.
+Fast forward a hundred years, and Mark Barrett was the executive chef at Pagani.
+Chef Barrett was a sous chef at Babbo years ago before he ran Pagani and cooked all of the pasta from scratch.

 As the sun streamed through the big windows by our table, we ate two different dishes at Pagani.
 First up was cured meat, specifically bresola and speck.
 I especially liked the smokey speck, its flavors enhanced by local herbs and juniper.
 We also enjoyed a fresh, tart lemon pasta after enjoying a brief olive oil tasting.